The Backflow Testing Process

 If it’s a home or business, numerous state regulations require a backflow test to be performed annually.
 A letter from the city will be sent with a backflow test report form a month before it is due.
-Once you have received this letter, you should contact a licensed plumber at Art Plumbing, AC & Electric.
+Once you have received this letter, you should contact a licensed plumber at Art Plumbing, Air Conditioning & Electric.
 After being tested and certified by a licensed backflow preventer company, the report must be filed back to the city who sent it.

 Before the Test is Done

 Before the test can begin, licensed plumbers have certain responsibilities.

 - Permission needs to be obtained from the owner or representative of the property, for the water to be shut off.
 If the device being tested supplies a fire line, the appropriate authorities need to be notified of the shut off.

 - Observe and record the conditions of the device assembly and surrounding area.

 - Record or verify the manufacturer, the model, the serial number, size and location of the device.

 Once the formalities have been done, the actual test can begin.
 There are two main purposes of the test, to see if backflow is present and to determine the issue that is causing it, so that it can be fixed.
 The testing process involves using valves on the backflow testing device, known as gate and relief valves.
 Essentially the plumber will be closing valves and checking for changes in gauge movement, water leaks and other clear signs.